Goth subculture: History

-During the late 1970s, the gothic rock genre emerged out of several British post-punk bands such as Siouxsie and the Banshees, Joy Division, Bauhaus and the Cure.
+During the late 1970s, the gothic rock genre emerged from several British post-punk bands such as Siouxsie and the Banshees, Joy Division, Bauhaus and the Cure.
 However, it was not until the early 1980s that gothic rock became associated with a specific youth subculture.

 In February 1981, Sounds writer Steve Keaton published an article on "punk gothique", entitled "The Face of Punk Gothique", a term coined by UK Decay frontman Steve Abbott to describe their music.
 In the article, Keaton stated, "Could this be the coming of Punk Gothique?
 With Bauhaus flying in on similar wings could it be the next big thing?"
 Writer Cathi Unsworth believes that Abbott was the first to ascribe the term to the music and the goth subculture with which it would come to be associated, citing an interview in May 1981 where he once again used the term "punk gothique".